Eddie Lau and Hugh Davies discuss the different depictions of Hong Kong in video games

 Hugh: Do you think this is a subject of interest that appeals to many people?

 Eddie: I wouldn’t say my blog has millions of followers.
 But I sometimes receive comments from readers stating that they’ve learned about Hong Kong through it.
 Some were even inspired to create video game plug-ins to contribute to video game versions of Hong Kong, like this project that reconstructs a World War II bunker system in Hong Kong for Counterstrike: Global Offensive (2012).
-This really encourages me to continue.
+This encourages me to continue.

 This article was originally published on M+ Stories.